(NOTE: This post was updated in August 2014!)

 Click here to see a clip of this episode.

 This Cuban restaurant was the last thread holding the marriage of Kata and Marcelo together.
 These two people seemed like they were literally plucked from a Spanish telenova.
 The separated spouses constantly fought, screamed and tried to make the other look stupid in front of their staff.
-Chef Ramsey arrives, only to find salty beans, toilet water-filled decorative bottles, and a completely chaotic scene in the kitchen.
+Chef Ramsay arrives, only to find salty beans, toilet water-filled decorative bottles, and a completely chaotic scene in the kitchen.
 The staff was obviously tired of hearing Kata and Marcelo duke it out (I got sick of it after about 10 minutes, so I can only imagine how over it they were!)

-Chef Ramsey scaled down their menu and put a halt to Marcelo’s over-ordering of supplies.
+Chef Ramsay scaled down their menu and put a halt to Marcelo’s over-ordering of supplies.
 He also streamlined the menu and tried to play marriage counselor to Kata and Marcelo.
 While his exercises in cooperation didn’t get the couple back together, it did help them work with each other without arguing.

 Casa Roma (Lancaster, California)